hernandoabella/infographic-generator/README.md

 # Infographic Generator
-Make cool infographics for your social media
+Create cool infographics for your social media